-The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.
+The NVIDIA Shield TV offers a wide array of games you can download from the Google Play Store.

 Personally, that usually leads to games collecting virtual dust that I never get around to playing.